About Us: Morgan Land, Sky & Water Preservation, Inc. and No2Rivian.org

 THE STATE TAKES OVER, ULTIMATELY SILENCING THE COMMUNITY

 When it became apparent that the re-zoning application was likely to fail, the JDA appealed to the State to take the project over.
 The State announced that it would override the local zoning procedure and, instead, create Committees that would allegedly “hear” the voices of the community.
-To date, no site plans, environmental permits or other documents have ever been made available to Morgan County or its citizens.
-In a recent meeting with the Georgia EPA, it was revealed that no application for permitting has been received for the Rivian project; yet, Rivian has publicized plans to commence construction this summer.
+And while we await recommendations from the Site Design and Environmental Committee, The Devastation Begins!

 MAKE YOUR VIEWS KNOWN IMMEDIATELY!